 Talk to your children about the weekly theme in the days leading up to Forest School.
-Your nature journal will have a page for each week.
-This will pique their curiosity, get them excited and give them basic knowledge about our activity.
+Your nature book will have a page for each week.
+This will pique their curiosity, get them excited, and give them basic knowledge about our activity.

-You can also do extension activities in your journal that go along with each weekly theme and season.
+You can also do extension activities from the current rhythms newsletter that go along with each weekly theme and season.